GrahamDennis/BibDeskWrapper/README.md

 ## How do I report bugs?

 If you're using BibDeskWrapper.app, please try to reproduce the bug with vanilla BibDesk before reporting the bug via the [BibDesk website][BibDesk].
-If you are unable to reproduce the bug in vanilla BibDesk, please create an [issue][GitHubIssues] on the GitHub page for the project.
+If you are unable to reproduce the bug in vanilla BibDesk, please create an [issue][GitHubIssues] against BibDeskWrapper.